 Billet welding involves mixing a variety of alloys of steel and/or iron together, by first welding them to each other and then folding the overall mass multiple times, giving you sandwiched layers fused alloys with different hues.
 The welding process can be altered to give you different patterns.

 Pattern-welded steel is made by layering iron and steel, and forging the metals together by hammering them at high temperatures to form a welded bond.
 This can also be referred to as billet welding, which combines a variety of alloys, welding them to each other and then creating multiple folds to result in the unique marbling damask knives possess.
 A flux seals the joint to keep out oxygen.
 The steel is heated to anywhere between 1,500 and 2,000 Fahrenheit, that is between 850 and 1100 degrees Celsius.

 Because of the original method of forging Damascus steel knives, a new process was quickly invented that reduced the labor and cost.
 Fabricated Damascus is known as pattern-welded steel.
 The forging which consists of stacking and hammering two pieces of metal until it becomes one.
 The layers lead to a similar pattern to the original Damascus steel.

-Damascus steel and damask knives are very special to us, because of the history but also the way we craft them.
+Damascus steel and Damascus knives are very special to us, because of the history but also the way we craft them.
 Each piece and every pattern is lovingly and expertly designed for a razor-sharp multi-functional blade, that will last decades.
 You really can’t have too many of them in your collection!
-Feel free to check out our website for our pattern-welded damask knives.
+Feel free to check out our website for our pattern-welded Damascus knives.